ecrosstexas/ecrosstexas.com-excellent/src/notes/books/Five Lies of Our Anti-Christian Age.md

 ## Notes:

+In all the interviews with Rosaria I've seen, she says this book is geared towards "moms and grandmas", but the truths are applicable to everyone.

 ### 3 Reasons

 - We have failed to see that the seeds of the gospel are in the garden (We've denied that the creation ordinance found in Genesis 1:27 has any bearing on evangelism).
 - We don't seem to know what time we're living in (We've failed to see that the three exchanges of Romans 1 have taken root in both civil and federal law).
 - We're really sloppy with our categories (confused becoming friends with the enemy with loving the enemy).

 ### 5 Lies